Emmeth/Emmeth/README.md

 ## Contributing
 You like the project?
+Join our slack channel.
+emmeth.slack.com

-Do you want to contribute to?
+Do you want to contribute?
 There are many ways to contribute.
 1. Code the base software.
 2. Code a mobile app for ios or android.